popeadam/Kometa/docs/files/filters.md

 To display items filtered out add `show_filtered: true` to the definition.
 To display items that make it through the filters add `show_unfiltered: true` to the definition.

-You can use the `plex_all: true` builder to filter from your entire library.
+You can use the `plex_all: true` Builder to filter from your entire library.

 ???+ warning

     Filters can be very slow, particularly on larger libraries.
-Try to build or narrow your items using a [Smart Label Collection](builders/smart.md#smart-label), [Plex Search](builders/plex.md#plex-search) or another [Builder](overview.md) if possible.
+Try to build or narrow your items using a [Smart Label Collection](builders/plex.md#smart-label), [Plex Search](builders/plex.md#plex-search) or another [Builder](overview.md) if possible.

 ## Filter Options